-(b) Readjust Only: After a particular contact is cleaned, build-up is removed, or adjustments are made on a contact spring, both contacts on the bifurcated spring shall make approximately simultaneously with their associated contacts if it is a make contact or shall break approximately simultaneously with their associated contacts if it is a break contact.
-Operate the timer manually and gauge by eye.
+(c) Readjust Only: After a particular contact is cleaned, build-up is removed, or adjustments are made on a contact spring, both contacts on the bifurcated spring shall.

-2.23 Contact Follow: Fig. 12(C) - With the armature electrically operated and the timer gear normal, the clearance between the tang on the front "C" cam spring and its stop shall be
+- make approximately simultaneously with their associated contacts if it is a make contact or shall break approximately simultaneously with their associated contacts if it is a break contact.
+Operate the timer manually L, and gauge by eye. - 2.22 Contact Follow: Fig. 12(C) With the armature electrically operated and the timer gear normal, the clearance between the tang on the solid locking contact spring and its stop shall be